mariamendoza/mlops/ml/experiments/README.md

 **Notes**

-- For NLP POC project, use path `huron/taxonomypoc/experiments`.
 - AzureML Python SDK and most common AI/ML Pyton packages are installed by default in the Compute Instance.
 To check `$ pip show <package name>`